-When the patient data acquisition system is programmed to retransmit the signals from the sensors or transmit a signal based at least in part on the signal from the sensors (collectively "to transmit" in this section), the patient data acquisition system preferably transmits the data through a wireless system, or some combination or a wireless and tethered system.
-When the system is configured to transmit data, preferably the data transmission step utilizes a two-way (bi-directional) data transmission.
+When the in-home data acquisition system is programmed 45 to retransmit the signals from the sensors or transmit a signal based at least in part on the signal from the sensors (collectively "to transmit" in this section), the in-home data acquisition system can transmit through either a wireless system, a tethered system, or some combination thereof.
+50 When the system is configured to transmit data, preferably the data transmission step utilizes a two-way (bi-directional) data transmission.
 Using two-way data transmission significantly increases data integrity.
-By transmitting redundant information, the receiver (the processor, monitoring station, or the like) can recognize errors and request a renewed transmission of the data.
-In the presence of excessive transmission problems, such as transmission over excessive distances or obstacles absorbing the signals, the patient data acquisition system can control the data transmission or independently manipulate the data.
+By transmitting redundant information, the receiver (the processor, monitoring station, 55 or the like) can recognize errors and request a renewed transmission of the data.
+In the presence of excessive transmission problems, such as transmission over excessive distances or obstacles absorbing the signals, the in-home data acquisition system can control the data transmission or 60 independently manipulate the data.
 With control of data transmission it is also possible to control or re-set the parameters of the system, e.g., changing the transmission channel or encryption scheme.
-For example, if the signal transmitted is superimposed by other sources of interference, the receiving component could secure a flawless transmission by changing the channel.
+For example, if the signal transmitted is superimposed by other sources of interfer- 65 ence, the receiving component could secure a flawless transmission by changing the channel.
 Another example would be if the transmitted signal is too weak, the receiving component could transmit a command to increase the transmitting power.
 Still another example would be for the receiving component to change the data format of the transmission, e.g., in order to increase the redundant information in the data flow.
 Increased redundancy allows easier detection and correction of transmission errors.
 In this way, safe data transmissions are possible even with the poorest transmission qualities.
 This technique opens a simple way to reduce the transmission power requirements, thereby reducing the energy requirements and providing longer battery life.
 Another advantage of a bi-directional digital data transmission lies in the possibility of transmitting test codes in order to filter out external interferences, for example, refraction or scatter from the transmission current.
 In this way, it is possible to reconstruct falsely transmitted data.